 The Company was incorporated on 22 March 2019 and is domiciled in the Grand Duchy of Luxembourg.
 The Company is organised under the laws of Luxembourg as a Société a Responsabilité Limitée for an unlimited period of time and was set up in accordance with the laws and regulations of Luxembourg.
-The Company's registered office is the Grand Duchy of Luxembourg, 20, Boulevard Royal, L-2449 Luxembourg.
+The Company's registered office is located at 20, Boulevard Royal, L-2449 Luxembourg.

-As at 31 December 2021 and 31 December 2020, the Company's immediate parent company, with its ownership share and shareholder voting rights of 100%, was Czech Gas Network S.à r.l. ("CGN"), registered office the Grand Duchy of Luxembourg, 20, Boulevard Royal, L-2449 Luxembourg.
-The ultimate parent company of the Group was fund MEIF IV LP (Macquarie European Infrastructure Fund) registered in the Grand Duchy of Luxembourg.
+As at 31 December 2022 and 31 December 2021, the Company's immediate parent company, with its ownership share and shareholder voting rights of 100%, was Czech Gas Network S.à r.l. ("CGN"), with registered office at 20, Boulevard Royal, L-2449 Luxembourg.
+The ultimate parent company of the Group is fund MEIF IV LP (Macquarie European Infrastructure Fund) registered in the Grand Duchy of Luxembourg.

-The Group's immediate parent was incorporated on 18 January 2019 and prepares its consolidated financial statements for the year ended 31 December 2021 according to International Financial Reporting Standards as adopted by the European Union.
+The Group's immediate parent was incorporated on 18 January 2019 and prepares its consolidated financial statements for the year ended 31 December 2022 according to International Financial Reporting Standards as adopted by the European Union.

-On 30 September 2019 the Group acquired 100% shares in Czech Grid Holding a.s. and Macquarie European Infrastructure Fund IV became the ultimate controlling party of the Group as at that date.
+On 30 September 2019, the Group acquired 100% shares in Czech Grid Holding a.s. and MEIF IV LP became the ultimate controlling party of the Group as at that date.
 Before that date, the GasNet Group was part of innogy Group.